himalayabatra/MovieFlex/README.md

 **When** I search for "Comedy"

-**Then** I should receive a list of all the movies and tv shows with following attributes \
+**Then** I should receive a list of all the movies and TVshows with following attributes \
 Movie or TV show name \
 Genre type \
 Total number of movies: (a number)